gangeli/CoreNLP-Scala/README.md

 scala> sentimentAnalyzer("good experience")
 res3: O = true

-// This also works for Sentences
+// This also works for Sentences, and for arbitrary output
 // In that case, other features like POS, lemma, NER, etc. are also included, making for an almost reasonable baseline scala> import edu.stanford.nlp._ scala> val spamData = Map( Sentence("discount credit!!! omg awesome!") -> 'spam, Sentence("your Stanford account") -> 'ham, Sentence("Nigerian prince") -> 'spam, Sentence("Chris Manning") -> 'ham )